2024-25 Season

 The Most Popular Player Award is presented to the player who exudes likability, respect, inspiration, and leadership.
 This award is decided and voted upon by members of the Rangers.

-As voted upon by his peers Simon Motew best exemplifies these traits this season.
-Motew’s leadership and positive attitude earned him a new level of respect amongst the Rangers organization.
+As voted upon by his peers, Trent Swick best exemplifies these traits this season.
+Swick’s leadership and positive attitude earned him a new level of respect amongst the Rangers organization.

 The Jim Malleck Memorial Trophy – MVP